thoera/nba_all_stars/README.md

 There are at least two reasons for that choice:
 * the NBA changed a few times the way (and what) statistics per game are collected ;
-* I don't really know the players before 1990.
+* (maybe the real reason) I don't really know the players before 1990.

-That list is not very rich (the name of the player, the number and the year(s) of selection and that's it) so I used `Beautiful Soup` to gather more data by scraping the Wikipedia page of each player and [Basketball-Reference.com](http://www.basketball-reference.com/) a website which has a lot of game statistics.
+The wikipedia list is not very rich (the name of the player, the number and the year(s) of selection and that's it) so I used `Beautiful Soup` to gather more data by scraping the own Wikipedia page of each player and also  [Basketball-Reference.com](http://www.basketball-reference.com/) a website which has a lot of game statistics.

 ## All-Star one time, All-Star all the time?